 The Maid of Orleans statue was donated to the City of New Orleans from the people of France in 1972, in honor of the famed female warrior, Joan of Arc.
 Visit her in all her gilded glory on Decatur Street near the French Market.
 If you are lucky enough to be in the city for Epiphany—the parade held each year in her honor—you’ll find hundreds of people dressed as the city’s unofficial patron saint.

-Mardi Gras may have begun with all male krewes—local organizations that put on a parade or ball—but female krewes have become some of the biggest and most beloved parades in the city.
-The city’s first all-female krewe began way back in 1922, but didn’t begin parading until the late 1950s.
-After Katrina however, a surge of female Mardi Gras krewes emerged, led by Muses and their coveted glittered shoes.
-New Orleans now home several all-female parading krewes and dozens of women’s walking krewes, with tongue-in-cheek names like the Bearded Oysters and Pussyfooters.
+Mardi Gras may have begun with all-male krewes—local organizations that put on a parade or ball—but female krewes have become some of the biggest and most beloved parades in the city.
+The city’s first all-female krewe began way back in 1922 but didn’t begin parading until the late 1950s.
+After Hurricane Katrina, however, a surge of female Mardi Gras krewes emerged, led by Muses and their coveted glittered shoes.
+New Orleans is now home to several all-female parading krewes and dozens of women’s walking krewes, with tongue-in-cheek names like the Bearded Oysters and Pussyfooters.

-This iconic restaurant was opened in 1941 and is now run by Chef Leah Chase.
-Host to the likes of Barack Obama, George W. Bush, Beyonce and Jay-Z, Dooky Chase is more famously known as being the meeting place for Civil Rights leaders like Thurgood Marshall, Oretha Castle Haley, and Martin Luther King, Jr. Dooky Chase is arguably the most significant culinary destination in the city, and Leah Chase one of its most respected chefs.
-Leah Chase is known as the Queen of Creole Cuisine and is an advocate for both African art and Creole cooking.
-Now age 95, Chef Chase has been recognized for a Lifetime Achievement Award and James Beard Award.
+Host to the likes of Barack Obama, George W. Bush, Beyonce, and Jay-Z, Dooky Chase is more famously known as being the meeting place for Civil Rights leaders like Thurgood Marshall, Oretha Castle Haley, and Martin Luther King, Jr. Dooky Chase opened in 1941 and is arguably the most significant culinary destination in New Orleans.
+The late and great Leah Chase (who passed away in 2019) was known as the Queen of Creole Cuisine and was an advocate for both African art and Creole cooking.
+In her lifetime, Chef Chase was recognized for a Lifetime Achievement Award and James Beard Award.

 Located near Frenchmen Street at St. Roch and Royal, Balcony Guest House is an adorable family-run B&B that will only feel like a budget hotel when you’re paying your bill.

-Named for the New Orleans Public Service Incorporated building the hotel occupies, this boutique luxury hotel is owned by Salamander Hotels and Resorts, whose CEO is Shelia Johnson, the Co-Founder of BET and the first African-American woman billionaire.
-Freshly opened in 2017 but keeping many of the building’s original features—like the early 20th-century terrazzo floors and beautiful crown moldings—this hotel is an architecture aficionado’s dream.
+NOPSI is a boutique luxury hotel owned by Salamander Hotels and Resorts, whose CEO is Shelia Johnson, the Co-Founder of BET and the first African-American woman billionaire.
+Freshly opened in 2017, but keeping many of the building’s original features—like the early 20th-century terrazzo floors and beautiful crown moldings—this hotel is an architecture aficionado’s dream.